 It’s never easy to go through addiction, especially so when you’ve been mixing two substances at the same time.
 This is something you shouldn’t do as it can be so dangerous.

-If you’re keen on knowing more about Taylor Recovery’s program, we’d be more than happy to welcome you to our rehabilitation facility in the heart of Houston, Texas.
+If you’re keen on knowing more about Taylor Recovery’s program, we’d be more than happy to welcome you to our rehab facility in the heart of Houston, Texas.

 Simply give us a call today to schedule a visit – we can’t wait to have you over.